Nutrition and PCOS

 In Summary

 When it comes down to it, women with PCOS may experience all, some or none of the common signs and symptoms.
-And on top of this, we all have different starting points (lifestyles and backgrounds) meaning the right treatment approach will be slightly different for everyone.
+We all have different starting points, so the right treatment approach will be slightly different for everyone and this is why getting personalised advice and guidance from an Accredited Practicing Dietitian is so important.

-For more information on PCOS pease visit: https://www.jeanhailes.org.au/health-a-z/pcos
+For more information on PCOS please visit: https://www.jeanhailes.org.au/health-a-z/pcos or Dietitians Australia at: https://dietitiansaustralia.org.au/health-advice/polycystic-ovary-syndrome-pcos

 This information is not intended to be used as a substitute for professional medical advice.
 Move With Us encourages all women exploring PCOS to discuss their symptoms with a medical doctor and to follow their ongoing medical advice.